-In our opinion, the financial report, including the financial statements, prepared in the XHTML format by Volkswagen Financial Services N.V., complies in all material respects with the RTS on ESEF.
+In our opinion the financial report prepared in the XHTML format by Volkswagen Financial Services N.V., complies in all material respects with the RTS on ESEF.

-Management is responsible for preparing the financial report, including the financial statements, in accordance with the RTS on ESEF.
+The management board is responsible for preparing the financial report, including the financial statements, in accordance with the RTS on ESEF.